0xPoe/talks/slides.md

 </div>

 <!--
-`cargo test` is slower because it builds each test binary and runs them sequentially.
-Each binary runs in its own process, and Cargo waits for one to finish before starting the next.
-Within a single process, tests can still run in parallel.
-Nextest separates listing from execution.
-It first builds all test binaries and lists the tests they contain.
-Then it runs tests in parallel across multiple processes and collects results as they complete.
+You might be wondering why cargo test is slow.

+The reason becomes clear if you look at how cargo test works internally.

+With cargo test, Cargo builds every test binary—what I’ll call a test crate or test target—and then runs them one by one.

+Within a single test binary, tests may run in parallel, but across different test binaries, execution is strictly sequential.
+Cargo won’t start running the next test binary until the previous one has finished.

+This becomes a serious bottleneck in large workspaces with many crates and many test targets.

+Nextest takes a different approach.
+It splits the entire test process into two phases.

+The first phase is the list phase.
+In this phase, Nextest still builds each test binary, but instead of running tests immediately, it invokes the test binary to list all available tests.

+The second phase is the run phase.
+In this phase, Nextest executes tests in parallel across processes and across test binaries.
+This allows much higher concurrency compared to cargo test.

+Finally, Nextest collects all results and presents a unified test report.

+This difference in execution model is the main reason why Nextest is so much faster than cargo test.

-So of course nextest is faster!
-It seems we can blindly trust nextest for all out projects, right?
+So, with that being said, it might sound like we can blindly trust Nextest for all our projects… right?
 -->

 ---
 transition: slide-left